spectrocloud/librarium/content/docs/12.5-vertex/01-fips-compliant components.md

 ## Kubernetes

-Our security-hardened PXK and PXK - Edge packs support the following.
+Our security-hardened PXK and PXK-E packs support the following.

 <br />